The Univalence Principle: Introduction to two-level homotopy type theory and univalent foundations

-Two-level type theory~\cite{2LTT} enhances this picture by distinguishing between \emph{fibrant types}, which represent fibrations over the context (including fibrant objects, in the empty context), and \emph{non-fibrant types}, which don't.
+Two-level type theory~\cite{2LTT} enhances this picture by distinguishing between \emph{fibrant types} and \emph{non-fibrant types}.
+Semantically, a non-fibrant type in some context represents an arbitrary morphism into that context, while a fibrant type represents a morphism into the context that is a ``fibration'' of some sort.
 Importantly, when regarding HoTT/UF as a foundational language for mathematics, \emph{only the fibrant types} are ``true'' mathematical objects; the non-fibrant types should be regarded as a sort of ``internalized metatheory'' making it easier to reason generically about the fibrant ones.
-In line with this philosophy, we adopt a suggestion of Ulrik Buchholtz and refer to non-fibrant types as \defemph{exotypes}, reserving the unadorned word \emph{type} to refer to the fibrant ones (though we sometimes retain the adjective ``fibrant'' for emphasis).
+In line with this philosophy, we adopt a suggestion of Ulrik Buchholtz and refer to non-fibrant types as \defemph{exotypes} , reserving the unadorned word \emph{type} to refer to the fibrant ones (though we sometimes retain the adjective ``fibrant'' for emphasis).
 All types are exotypes, but not all exotypes are types.

-A reader already familiar with 2LTT can skip most of this section; the upshot is that we work in 2LTT with axioms M2 (Russell universes), T1--T3 (strictness of conversion), and A5 (exo-equality reflection) from~\cite[Section~2.4]{2LTT}.
-We will briefly mention the semantics of these axioms in \cref{sec:semantics}, but our main purpose in assuming them is expositional clarity; e.g., to avoid grappling with \emph{three} notions of equality rather than two.
+The syntax of 2LTT is described in \cite[\S2.1]{2LTT}; in the rest of this \lcnamecref{sec:review-uf} we summarize it.
+A reader already familiar with 2LTT can skip most of this \lcnamecref{sec:review-uf}, except for \cref{sec:sharp} where we introduce an apparently-new notion of \emph{sharp exotype}.
+The upshot of \crefrange{sec:basic-types}{sec:cofibrancy} is that we work in 2LTT with axioms M2 (Russell universes), T1--T3 (strictness of conversion), and A5 (exo-equality reflection) from~\cite[Section~2.4]{2LTT}.
+We will briefly mention the semantics of these axioms in \cref{sec:semantics}, but our main purpose in assuming them is expositional clarity; e.g., it allows us to develop our theory with \emph{two} notions of equality rather than three.
 None of our results depend essentially on the axioms, and in particular should be just as valid if exo-equality only satisfies the UIP axiom.
 Notationally, when an operation has both a fibrant version and an exo-version, we decorate the \emph{exo-version} with a superscript ``e'' (for ``exo-''), rather than decorating the fibrant version as in~\cite{2LTT}.
-Finally, our notion of \emph{sharp exotype} in \cref{sec:sharp} appears to be new.